-Using drapes or curtains that are light and even sheer to separate your sleeping area than using bulky wall divider is a practical way to provide privacy.
+Using drapes or curtains for windows that are light and even sheer to separate your sleeping area than using bulky wall divider is a practical way to provide privacy.
 It does not add bulkiness nor you have to install doors to provide entryway.

 Storage is important when you live in a small and tight studio apartment.
 You can use similar looking boxes to use as storage.
 Using similar looking boxes or containers do not make the view look cluttered.